My First Book Scouting Experiences

 Guest Post By SealW

-This is a true account of how my first book scouting experiences led me to believe that I could sell used books
+This is a true account of how my first book scouting experiences led me to believe that I could sell used books online.

 After being “laid-off” from a high-paying professional job as an Executive Assistant, I suddenly found myself collecting unemployment benefits, which was paltry in comparison.